AdobeDocs/experience-manager-64.de-DE/help/sites-developing/when-who.md

 ---
 title: Testen – wann und mit wem?
 seo-title: Testing - when and with whom?
-description: Unterschiedliche Rollen können bei Tests und den verschiedenen Phasen der Projektentwicklung involviert sein.
+description: Verschiedene Rollen können in Tests und in verschiedenen Phasen der Projektentwicklung einbezogen werden
 seo-description: Various roles can be involved in testing and at various stages of project development
 uuid: 431e8f06-80eb-4fb3-a4c7-2580608b0a1c
 contentOwner: Guillaume Carlino